EXPRESSCLUSTER/MongoDB/MongoDB 6.0.6 Quick Start Guide for EXPRESSCLUSTER X on Windows.md

   - On Command Prompt
         > services.msc
 - Change the startup type of MongoDB Service to Manual.
 - Add the service resource to control MongoDB and configure in Config mode of the Cluster WebUI.
+- mongodbservice       : service resource for MongoDB Server(MongoDB)
 - Execute Apply the Configuration File in Config mode of the Cluster WebUI.